rubelrana123/postgress_A2/README.md

 SELECT * FROM students
 LIMIT 5 OFFSET 5 * 2;  -- (5 * 2) = 10 → next 5 row
 </code></pre>

-Ans :
-7. How can you modify data using `UPDATE` statements?
-8. What is the significance of the `JOIN` operation, and how does it work in PostgreSQL?
-9. Explain the `GROUP BY` clause and its role in aggregation operations.
-10. How can you calculate aggregate functions like `COUNT()`, `SUM()`, and `AVG()` in PostgreSQL?